azureorangutan/murdham/content/_index.md

   >}}
   {{< hextra/feature-card
     title="Lightweight skill system"
-    subtitle="Skills are keywords: a character either has them or they don't.
+    subtitle="Skills are keywords: a character either has them or not.
 They provide significant advantages, such as the ability to invoke magic powers or to pass certain actions without rolling."
   >}}
   {{< hextra/feature-card
     title="Streamlined gear system"